oputaolivia/AntiLogX/README.md

     - Open Chrome and go to `chrome://extensions/`.
     - Enable "Developer mode" by clicking the toggle switch in the top right corner.
     - Click the "Load unpacked" button and select the `AntiLogX` directory.
+4. The extension should now appear in your browser.

 ## Usage

 After installing the extension, it will automatically begin monitoring for keylogging activities.
 You can access the extension's settings and logs by clicking on the AntiLogX icon in the Chrome toolbar.